 NEVER leave any items on the range cooktop.
 The hot air from an oven vent may ignite flammable items and may increase pressure in closed containers, which may cause them to burst.
 Many aerosol-type spray cans are EXPLOSIVE when exposed to heat and may be highly flammable.
-Avoid their use or storage near an appliance.
+Avoid using or storing them near an appliance.